 Victoria University (VU) | Melbourne |

 Current and past students surveyed by Canstar Blue were asked to name the key reasons for choosing their university.
-The main factors identified included reputation of university, acceptance of enrolment and physical location.
+The main factors identified included the reputation of the university, acceptance of enrolment from the university, and the physical location of the campuses.

 Canstar Blue has a collection of the best deals on student phone plans in Australia.
 Find out if you could save more on a new phone plan.